eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 How does a server function?
 It listens for any connections, i.e. clients that are trying to connect to the server, and based on the request from the client, it does some specific operation.

 To be able to listen for connections, it needs **listening sockets**.
-Listening **s**ockets are bound to a specific IP address and a port.
+Listening \*\*\*\*sockets are bound to a specific IP address and a port.
 If any client wants to connect to the server, they have to direct their request to this particular IP:port combo that the server is listening to.

 For eg. Let us assume you have a TCP server ‘running’ on your computer on port 8000.
 Running signifies that the server is ‘listening’ for any connections on port 8000.
 If a client wants to connect to the server, they would have to direct their request to `<IP_address_of_computer>:8000`.